Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Since I was on vacation for a while, it took me a bit to get back into the groove of this.
 I made good progress on the Test component, but will need to finish tomorrow.

+## Day 39: August 15, 2019

+**Today's Progress**: Worked on write up for the Test component.
+Continued working on FreeCodeCamp's Basic Data Structures section.

+**Thoughts**: Very exhausted today, so I didn't get very far with my app write up.
+I haven't actually touched code for maybe 2 weeks, so I wanted to delve into FCC a bit.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.